Hamid Biglari

 Hamid Biglari is a finance executive and entrepreneur serving as senior partner at RedBird Capital Partners.
-Formerly the vice chairman at Citigroup, he is known for the use of advanced data analytics in financial markets and his contributions to global finance and economic policy.
+He was formerly a vice chairman at Citigroup.

 Career

 Biglari began his career as a theoretical nuclear physicist.
 In 1987 he was a theoretical physicist at the Princeton Plasma Physics Laboratory, writing an influential paper on Tokamak fusion research.
 The paper had received over 2,000 citations as of 2024.

 He later transitioned to finance, first working at McKinsey & Company.
 Despite his background in physics, he brought skills in complex computer modeling for financial risk assessment, which led the consultancy to make him partner within four years.

 In 2000 he moved to Citigroup, where he served as Vice Chairman and Global Head of Emerging Markets.
 He worked alongside Sandy Weill, Bob Rubin and Vikram Pandit in various executive roles.
 After Citigroup, Biglari joined Point72 Asset Management.

 He was active in government affairs between Iran and the United States amidst the nuclear agreement signed by the two countries in 2015.
 To support Iran's economic development, he helped organize an event in Berlin called iBridges that brought together Iranian tech entrepreneurs and global contracts and investors.
 He was also one of 24 prominent Iranian-American signatories of an open letter promoting diplomacy between the United States and Iran in 2015.

 In 2022, Biglari joined as the senior partner and Chairman of Asset Management & Financial Services at RedBird Capital Partners.
 He oversees artificial intelligence initiatives for the firm and its portfolio companies.